tbrk/mnemo-fast_format/README.txt

 Parsing of the question and answer text is not sophisticated (just regular expressions executed in order) but should suffice for most users.

-Local settings can be given in config.py:
+In Mnemosyne 1.x, local settings can be given in config.py:

   fast_format = { 'formats' : [ ... ],
                   'include_default' : True }